rixx/books.rixx.de/data/reviews/arkady-martine/a-memory-called-empire/index.md

 same in every-day life.
 We break problems down, or circumvent them, and don't always meet them with intellectual curiosity and honesty head on.
 I enjoyed this book very much, and I'm extremely impressed that this was the first published book by this author.
 Apparently a second volume is in the making, which I'm very much looking forward to.

+But to be honest, what spoke most to me in this book is how it mirrors exactly how I feel about interacting with English native speakers on the one hand and English-speaking culture on the other hand.
+The casual talking-down, the constant taking-for-granted and the occasional cutting inadequacy are stunningly the same, just as the constant threat of cultural and non-cultural imperialism.
+Language works slightly differently, but so does EVERYTHING ELSE.
+Smiles.
+Hints.
+Politeness.
+It's absurd, and hard, and the way the (don't take this the wrong way) cultural primacy handles it is *not* enjoyable.
+The way the protagonist struggles between her culture and her love for the Teixcalaan culture (and her desire to be somewhat accepted or at least acknowledged, knowing how impossible it is) is *painful* because yes, this is me.